rschramm9/AHNC_MOTUS_KIOSK/documentation/FINAL_DEPLOYMENT_WINDOWS_README.md

  2.5.2 - Open Chrome or Firefox and browse to:  http:://localhost:8081 - the kiosk app should be displayed in the browser.

-**2.6** - Test that the job starts ton boot
+**2.6** - Test that the job starts on boot

  2.6.1 - shutdown and reboot the PC.
  2.6.2 - retest by pointing your web browser again to localhost:8081

-**Warning** On a slow PC, sometimes it takes a few momenst for the server to fully start.
+**Warning** On a slow PC, sometimes it takes a few momentd for the server to fully start.
 Your browser may say it failed to connect, wait perhaps 5-10 seconds and retry.)

-**2.7** - At this point you hopefully have a kiosk server that auto-starts whenever the PC is booted.
+**2.7** - At this point you should have a kiosk server )that auto-starts whenever the PC is booted (but not the dashboard window yet...that comes next)wmic

 **TROUBLE SHOOTING:** If the browser doesnt display the dashboard.